OUR PROGRAMS

 Provides referrals and connection to community supports

-YSOT provides initial and immediate contact with youth, ages 12 -19 and their families in order to provide support, facilitate prevention/diversion, early identification and crisis intervention to reduce risks to youth and their families.
+The Outreach program provides initial and immediate contact with youth, ages 12-19 and their families in need of services.
+This program provides emotional and practical support and crisis intervention to reduce risks to youth and their families.

-The Youth Outreach team is a direct access point for community professionals, youth and families to be connected to outreach counsellors.
+The Youth Outreach team is a direct access point for community professionals, youth and families in crisis.

 ACCESSING THE SERVICES

-Outreach counsellors are available Monday through Friday from 9am – 5pm to work with youth both in an office setting through scheduled appointments along with working collaboratively in an outreach and community based capacity.
+Outreach Youth Support Workers are available Monday through Friday from 9am – 5pm to work with youth both in an office setting through scheduled appointments along with working collaboratively in an outreach and community based capacity.
 The Outreach program is located at the Main YES building at 533 Yates Street.

 For more information contact: